interpretAMR/AMRrulesCuration/README.md

 The convenors of the ESGEM-AMR Working Group are Kat Holt (LSHTM), Natacha Couto (ESGEM Chair), and Jane Hawkey (Monash, leading bioinformatics development).

-A call for members was launched at the ESGEM General Meeting on April 29, and we are currently taking expressions of interest to join the Working Group.
-Membership of the working group is open to anyone with relevant expertise, you do not have to be an ESGEM member.
+A call for members was launched at the ESGEM General Meeting on April 29 and closed June 2.
+Over 120 applications were received.

-If after reading the documents above you are interested to join, please register your interest and let us know what organism/s you have expertise in, using [this form](https://forms.gle/QjvQNuB3vCHGMiiA7), by June 2.

 Following a review of registrations, individuals will be formally invited to join and asked to sign a [Memborandum of Understanding](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20MOU.pdf) and [Code of Ethics](https://github.com/interpretAMR/AMRrulesCuration/blob/main/ESGEM-AMR%20Code%20of%20Ethics.pdf).

+We will consider requests for additional members after reviewing the first round.
+If after reading the documents above you are interested to join, please register your interest and let us know what organism/s you have expertise in, using [this form](https://docs.google.com/forms/d/e/1FAIpQLSeH96VlioxLKarZOLMqD-f1fLnb9WYOHYz4tZ9NtQzpHrKyzw/viewform?usp=sf_link).

 ## Partners